Hello there! This page is still in progress. I’ll be adding to it over the coming year.

 Thankfully technology has improved over the years, especially at the consumer level, and I have come to better appreciate digital.
 Know this: you can take a good picture with a crappy camera.
 I’ve used a wide assortment of incredibly cheap, bargain basement, practically falling apart cameras (I once had a camera pretty much explode during a shoot) over the years and you know what?
 I can include some of the photos taken with those camera in my list of personal favourites.

-The Nikon D90 is the camera I use most often.
-It’s pretty good for the price and even shoots decent video, although I will admit I use that feature most for lazy note taking.
-It’s my secret for remembering new plant names and varieties!
+The Nikon D1600 is the camera I use most often these days, although there has been a slew of other Nikon models that I have long since retired.
 We’re Nikon users around here, not because we think it’s better than the competition (okay, maybe it is) but because my partner Davin got a Nikon film camera first and the brand stuck.
-That and the fact that my first digital SLR, the was the best consumer grade model for its price point at the time I was looking, way back when.
+That and the fact that my first digital SLR, the Nikon D70 was the best consumer grade model for its price point at the time I was looking, waaaay back when.

 I’m currently enjoying this fixed lens Nikon 35mm f/1.8G AF-S DX for both garden and food photography.